ansys/pyansys-dev-guide/doc/source/doc-style/index.rst

 This command-line tool brings code-like linting to prose.
 For more information, see :ref:`Vale`.

-Finally, the documentation should be public and hosted via gh-pages, either as a branch named ``gh-pages`` within the library repository or within a ``gh-pages`` branch within ``<library-repository>-docs``.
+Finally, the documentation should be public and hosted using GitHub pages, either as a branch named ``gh-pages`` within the library repository or within a ``gh-pages`` branch within ``<library-repository>-docs``.